gvwilson/sdxpy/src/contrib/index.md

 please contact us by email or by filing an issue on this site.
 All contributors must abide by our Code of Conduct.

+## Making a Quick Fix {: #contrib-quick}

+1. Clone the GitHub repository at [%config repo %].

+1. Create a new Python virtual environment.

+1.  `pip install -r lib/mccole/requirements.txt`.

+1.  `pip install -r ./requirements.txt`.

+1.  `make` will show a list of available commands.

+1.  `make build` to regenerate HTML from Markdown.
+    -   The generated HTML can be found in `./docs`.
+    -   You must have [draw.io][draw_io] installed and on your path to regenerate diagrams.

+1.  `make serve` to regenerate HTML and preview it locally.
+    -   The preview appears at `http://localhost:4000/`.
+    -   [Ark][ark] will regenerate the HTML as the Markdown files are edited and saved.

+1. To change a code example and its output:
+    1.  `cd ./src/chapter`.
+    1. Edit the Python file(s) you wish to change.
+    1. Run `make` in the chapter directory to rebuild the corresponding output files.

 ## FAQ {: #contrib-faq}

 What sort of feedback would be useful?